viper-010/Python_YT/24-Introduction-to-Tuples/Tutorial/24_01_tuples.md

 ```
 <class 'tuple'> (1,)
 ```

-- When Python sees parentheses around a single item like (1), it treats them as standard mathematical parentheses for grouping expressions.
-It doesn't create a tuple.

-Therefore, tup is simply assigned the integer 1.

 - To create a tuple with only one element, you must include a trailing comma.
 This comma is the special syntax that tells Python you want a tuple, not just a grouped value.

-Therefore, tup is assigned a tuple containing the single element 1.
+- Therefore, tup is assigned a tuple containing the single element 1.

 **The Reason: Ambiguous Parentheses**
 - The problem exists only for tuples because the parentheses () are also used for grouping mathematical expressions.
 Python needed a way to distinguish between (1) (the number 1) and (1,) (a tuple containing the number 1).